lyft/flinkk8soperator/docs/crd.md

     is used during the operator update workflow.
 This default exists only to protect one from accidentally restarting the application using a very old checkpoint (which might put your application under huge load). **Note:** this doesn't affect the flink application's checkpointing mechanism in anyway.

+  * **tearDownVersionHash** `type:string`
+    Used **only** with the BlueGreen deployment mode.
+This is set typically once a FlinkApplication successfully transitions to the `DualRunning` phase.
+    Once set, the application version corresponding to the hash is torn down.
+On successful teardown, the FlinkApplication transitions to a `Running` phase.